Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Pulling It All Together

 For those evaluating these products, the most useful questions remain: What is the purpose of supplementation right now?
-Does the formula align with that purpose?
-Are doses appropriate for the current life stage?
-Are expectations grounded in context rather than label appeal?
+Does the formulation align with that purpose?
+Are doses appropriate for current needs?
+Are expectations realistic and evidence-informed?

 References and Further Reading